VincentWGan/New-Venture-Creation-with-ChatGPT/docs/case_study/product_ideation.md

 the prevalence of certain complaints.
 ```

-### Sample Prompt 1.1
+### Follow-up Prompt 1

-Follow-up Prompt:
 ```
 Among these top consumer complaints, what are the top three that we should address if we were to create a new umbrella?
 ```

 Prompt Engineering Tips: